-Potential source Possible pathway Potential re- ceptor Likelihood Severity Risk and justification Onsite Contamination associated with historic leakage of HV cable insulating fluid containing mineral oil and LAB.
-Inhalation of hydrocarbon vapours Current / future site users & occupants of adjacent sites Unlikely Medium Low The insulating fluid has a low volatility.
+Potential source Possible pathway Potential re- ceptor Likelihood Severity Risk and justification On-site Contamination associated with historic leakage of HV cable insulating fluid containing Inhalation of hydrocarbon vapours Current / future site users & occupants of adjacent sites Unlikely Medium Low The insulating fluid has a low volatility.
 The vapour pressure of LAB is 0.013 hPa @ 25°C and mineral oils <0.1hPa @ 20°C. There are no buildings built over the cable route reducing risks to residential and commercial human health receptors.
 The leak of insulating fluid occurred in the roadway or adjoining pathway and most likely in granular materials used in the construction.
 The granular material in the road and path construction pack will likely act as a preferential pathway for any vapours formed.
-In addition, the spillage occurred over 10 years ago, and the most volatile fractions of the fluid are likely to have partitioned and dissipated. of HV cable insulating fluid containing mineral oil and LAB from site 34.
+In addition, the leak occurred over 14 years ago, and the most volatile fractions of the fluid are likely to have partitioned and dissipated. mineral oil and LAB.
 Direct dermal contact or ingestion of hydrocarbons Current / future site users & occupants of adjacent sites Unlikely Medium Low The area of the insulating oil leak is under hard standing.
 Areas of soft landscaping adjacent to public pathways and on private property are unlikely to be impacted.
+Current / future site users & occupants of adjacent sites Permeation of water supply pipes Unlikely Medium Low Water will be moving rapidly and at high pressure in water supply pipes making it unlikely that permeation of the pipes will occur in significant or harmful concentrations.
+In addition both LAB and Mineral Oil have low solubility.